Also known as: Minamata Bay disease and Basra poison grain poisoning

 Exams and Tests

-Methylmercury damage is irreversible.
-Treatment is determined by the severity of the condition and is similar to that given for cerebral palsy.
-The patient should be removed from the source of exposure.
+Methylmercury damage cannot be reversed.
+Treatment will depend on how severe a person's condition is.
+It is similar to treatment for cerebral palsy.
+The person should be moved away from the source of exposure to methylmercury.
 Treatment may involve:

 Methylmercury poisoning has been linked to an increased heart attack rate.